bookingcom/perfsuite-android/README.md

 ### Collecting Frame Metrics

-Implement the callback invoked every time when the foreground `Activity` is paused (we can call it "the end of the screen session"):
+Implement the callback invoked every time when the foreground `Activity` is paused (we can call it "the end of the screen session") and use `RenderingMetricsMapper` to represent rendering performance metrics in a convenient aggregated format:

 ```kotlin
 class MyFrameMetricsListener : ActivityFrameMetricsTracker.Listener {